cnabio/cnab-spec/101-bundle-json.md

 - `description`: A short description of a bundle
 - `keywords`: A list of keywords
-- `maintainers`: A list of maintainers, where each maintainer may have the following:
+- `maintainers`: A list of maintainers, where each maintainer MAY have the following:
   - `name`: Maintainer name
   - `email`: Maintainer's email
   - `url`: URL to relevant maintainer information